kmcurry/3Scape/README.md

 4. Trying it out
   * Open your browser of choice and type in localhost/*youralias*/

+##TroubleShooting

+ 1. Restarting the Default Website in IIS
+   *Click on your default website and select "Restart" on the right side

+ 2. Adding the .lwo MIME type
+    * With 3Scape selected in IIS, double click MIME types and search for the extension ".lwo"
+    * If it is not there click "Add".
+Under File name extension type ".lwo" and in MIME type insert "image-x/lwo"

+ 3. Giving IIS full access permissions
+    * Right click on 3Scape and select edit permissions and select the Security tab
+    * Click Edit then Add
+    * Type in the following: IIS_IUSRS and hit OK
+    * Select IIS_IUSRS in group and users then ,under Permissions, select Full Controll
+    * Click Apply then OK.
+    *
+    Note:
+    You may have to add another permission in order for the #3 to work properly.
+    Simply repeat the steps in #3, but instead type IUSR

 #Reference Models
 1. Here are some ideas of the kind of feel we want to capture with 3Scape
   * [Google Presentation] (https://docs.google.com/presentation/d/10zfW9MqQ2XwvuePpfwbyMDsJmNhrtWYPYszwVk47XGo/edit)